 Along with these meds, I have Piper on the following preventative measures —

-- a scoop of Daily Gold Natural Healing Clay if we plan on harder work or travel (use JOHNSON10 for a discount!)
+- a tube of Vitalize Equine Recovery Gel if we plan on harder work or travel (use JOHNSON10 for a discount!)

 *Disclaimer* – I am NOT a vet.
 I’m just giving my experience with ulcers in my mare!
 Please contact your vet for the right treatment for your horse!